 With the Boombox 2 paired and playing, press the minus shaped Volume Down button to decrease its loudness.
 Or, press the plus shaped Volume Up button to raise it.

 Note that these controls have no effect when the speaker is unpaired.
 Also, the volume setting may change from paired device to paired device.
 That is, each paired device remembers its own volume setting.
-So you might need to re set the sound output when you unpair the speaker from one source device and pair it to another.
+So you might need to re set the volume when you pair the speaker to another device.

 The Play-Pause Button, is Another of the JBL Boombox 2 Buttons

 The Play / Pause button looks like a right-pointing arrow.
-We find it on the top, near the right side of the speaker, as pointed at by the green arrow we drew in, in the next picture.
+We find it on the top, near the right side of the speaker.

 How to Use the Play-Pause Button